 SEOUL NATIONAL UNIVERSITY ASIA CENTER (SNUAC)

 The Seoul National University Asia Center (SNUAC) is a research and international exchange institute based in Seoul, South Korea.

 SNUAC was officially launched in February 2009 in the backdrop of the Asian Era that demands enhanced understanding of various Asian countries by producing new knowledge.
 To pursue its mission to become a hub of Asian studies, SNUAC research projects are divided into different regions and themes.
 As of 2020, SNUAC comprises of HK+ Mega-Asia Research Project Group, six regional research centers, and eight thematic research programs, along with KOSSDA and Asia Regional Information Center which collect and manage regional information and data.
 These research centers and programs are closely integrated, providing a solid foundation for generating new knowledge on Asian societies.

-SNUAC has also laid a strong foundation for its mission through a wide range of supporting activities.
+SNUAC has also laid a strong foundation for its goals through a wide range of stimulating activities.
 In addition to promoting excellence in research, it supports various academic events, including special lectures, workshops, and national and international conferences.
-It is also fully engaged in building a network of Asian scholars, nurturing next-generation academics.
+It is also fully engaged in building a network of Asian scholars and nurturing next-generation academics.